 Chen went on to say that adoption of the program “is not what we would have hoped for, maybe, out of the box.”

 The NAR survey findings may offer some insight into why, with so many members of the real estate industry getting coverage from a spouse or other source.
 But for those who are using Spark, the response has been positive, according to Chen.

 “The people that have gone into it and have used it have been highly receptive,” Chen said.

-Realogy plans to continue promoting Spark so that agents at the company’s brands are aware that they have options.
+Realogy plans to continue promoting Spark so that agents at the company’s brands are aware they have options.
 The goal is to simplify what is otherwise a complicated process, even if the onus remains on the individual to find and pay for coverage.

 “We’re basically trying to make do with the best of a complicated situation,” Chen said.
 “It’s important to us to be able to offer agent benefits.”